-Less often, Colcrys is also used to tract familial Mediterranean fever.
+Less often, Colcrys is also used to treat familial Mediterranean fever.

 The recommended dosage of COLCRYS for prophylaxis of gout flares for adults and adolescents older than 16 years of age is 0.6 mg once or twice daily.
 The maximum recommended dose for prophylaxis of gout flares is 1.2 mg/day.
 An increase in gout flares may occur after initiation of uric acid-lowering therapy, including pegloticase, febuxostat and allopurinol, due to changing serum uric acid levels resulting in mobilization of urate from tissue deposits.
 COLCRYS is recommended upon initiation of gout flare prophylaxis with uric acid-lowering therapy.
 Prophylactic therapy may be beneficial for at least the first six months of uric acid-lowering therapy.

 Before using this medication, it is recommended you inform your doctor of: